Shropshire Academy Centre (AC): Information for Parents

 Players will attend whichever AC is closest to where they live (or in the case of boarding pupils, where they attend school).
 There will be a minimum of one AC in every county.
 ACs will run from January to April.

 In Shropshire the Girls Programme venue is Meole Brace School, Roman Road Sports Centre in Shrewsbury.
 Training for u13s & u14s on Thursday evenings, u15s & u17s on Sundays.

-The Boys Programme venue is at Shrewsbury School or St Georges Sports Centre, Telford or Wrekin College, Wellington.
+The Boys Programme venue is concentrated at Shrewsbury School but matches can also be at St Georges Sports Centre, Telford or Wrekin College, Wellington.
 Training for u13s, u14s, u15s, u16s & u17s on Sundays.

 Who organises the ACs?

 ACs will be run by County Hockey Associations - the appointed Shropshire Girls Centre Manager is Jules O'Neill & the Boys Centre Manager is John Beckett will organise and run all activity.
 These managers will be the main contact regarding nominations, dates and times of the sessions.
 The coaches will be responsible for the training and competition & the lead by Head Coach is Sarah Ralphs

 Is there a cost to attend a AC?